AgileVentures/av-static-website/source/blog_articles/2017-07-05-av-website-review-part-one.html.markdown

 ![](../images/Screenshot%202017-07-05%2009.35.10.png?dl=1)

 So anyway, I removed the first two sections and we'll see if there is any change.
 I think there's still room to reduce the amount of text, improve the layout and add graphics through this document, and so I'm torn about making more significant changes.
 Particularly since it will take some weeks before we can really tell if there's a difference.
-We hadd 168 visits to the "Getting Started" page in the last month.
+We had 168 visits to the "Getting Started" page in the last month.
 In addition I also want to make progress on the Premium page.
-Previously Matt and I had worked on things to that when signed in users clicked on "Upgrade to Premium for additional support" on the home page, that instead of going to the payment page (with no information about premium) that it went to the description page for Premium, which made a lot more sense to me.
+Previously Matt and I had worked on things so that when signed in users clicked on "Upgrade to Premium for additional support" on the home page, that instead of going to the payment page (with no information about premium), it went to the description page for Premium, which made a lot more sense to me.

 There's functionality in the Google Analytics Chrome plugin to compare a period with the previous month, and I can see that there's been a small increase in people clicking on the "Upgrade to Premium for additional support".
 We just redesigned the banner, but that only just went live, so we don't have a clear indication for that increase:

 ![](../images/Screenshot%202017-07-05%2009.48.57.png?dl=1)

 Looking through at the Premium description page we can now see some changes.
-We adjusted the flow on the [18th May](https://github.com/AgileVentures/WebsiteOne/commit/1af6bfe440133e4ade2b08e6fc7b8703825ec2b6), and we can now see that the click through on "Get Started with Premium" has increased from 11% to 15% compared with the same period previously:
+We adjusted the flow on the [18th of May](https://github.com/AgileVentures/WebsiteOne/commit/1af6bfe440133e4ade2b08e6fc7b8703825ec2b6), and we can now see that the click through on "Get Started with Premium" has increased from 11% to 15% compared with the same period previously:

 ![](../images/Screenshot%202017-07-05%2009.55.37.png?dl=1)